scottbale/dotfiles/README.md

 # dotfiles

-See branches for environment-specific dotfiles
+See branches for environment-specific dotfiles.

+Currently `ubuntu` and `macos-big-sur` are only active branches.